Contact Us for a Free Consultation (213) 542-0979

 Voluntary manslaughter has to do with somebody becoming so enraged by the behavior of another person that it drives them, in their heat of passion, to end up killing the other person.

-The classic example of this is where the husband comes home, finds the wife cheating on another man, goes crazy and ends up killing either the other man, the wife or both of them.
+The classic example of this is when the husband comes home, finds the wife cheating on another man, goes crazy, and ends up killing either the other man, the wife, or both of them.

-In this scenario, the husband could have the argument that he was in the heat of the passion and that the other parties provoked him to do this because they were having sex in his own bedroom and that infidelity could drive the average human being into such a rage that they might kill somebody.
+In this scenario, the husband could argue that he was in the heat of the passion and that the other parties provoked him to do this because they were having sex in his bedroom and that infidelity could drive the average human being into such a rage that they might kill somebody.

 So we use a voluntary manslaughter defense in a scenario where somebody again is operating under such a passionate state that they go crazy and end up killing somebody.

-The drinking and driving is such wanton behavior, especially in today's society where people should know that if you drink and drive you could end up killing somebody or yourself.
+Drinking and driving is such wanton behavior, especially in today's society, where people should know that if you drink and drive, you could end up killing somebody or yourself.

-So, all these different distinctions when it comes to manslaughter and murder, vehicular manslaughter and voluntary manslaughter, all come into play every day in Los Angeles County and it's up the best attorney, somebody like me who's been doing this for 25 years, to defend people when the prosecutors bring out the fangs and charge such serious crimes against them.
+So, all these different distinctions when it comes to manslaughter and murder, vehicular manslaughter, and voluntary manslaughter all come into play every day in Los Angeles County.
+It's up to the best attorney, somebody like me who's been doing this for 25 years, to defend people when the prosecutors bring out the fangs and charge such serious crimes against them.

 Punishments For Manslaughter

-The punishments can vary for manslaughter in Los Angeles County.
-They can range from – somebody could get probation and no jail time and some community service if it's an involuntary manslaughter situation, to a situation where somebody could be looking at county jail time.
+The punishments can be for manslaughter in Los Angeles County.
+They can range from – somebody could get probation and no jail time and some community service if it's an involuntary manslaughter situation to a situation where somebody could be looking at county jail time.

-If maybe it's just a simple vehicular manslaughter and the person obviously didn't do it on purpose, but was driving in a grossly negligent manner and has no prior criminal record.
+Maybe it's just simple vehicular manslaughter, and the person obviously didn't do it on purpose but was driving in a grossly negligent manner and had no prior criminal record.

-The best scenario is to hire somebody who's been doing this for a long time, who has experience in these types of cases, and also who has local experience in the courthouse where your case is pending with the judges and prosecutor and having tried jury trials there.
+The best scenario is to hire somebody who's been doing this for a long time, who has experience in these types of cases, and who also has local experience in the courthouse where your case is pending with the judges and prosecutor and has tried jury trials there.

 Menu